titanclass/edfsm/README.md

 let (e, t) = MyFsm::step(&mut s, c, &mut se);
 ```

 State can also be re-constituted by replaying events.
-A bool indicates
-true if transition is returned.
-If there is no transition then the existing state
+If there is no transition to an entirely
-may still have been updated.
+new state then the existing state may still have been updated.
 Here is an example of applying an event to state with the update of state
 if necessary and a bool of `t` indicating true if a transition occurred.